Gethe/wow-ui-source/README.markdown

     * Rank 1 Frostfire Orb is no longer applying a debuff that incorrectly states that it snares its target.

+    * The Hurricane weapon enchant should no longer proc when Polymorph is cast.

     * Molten Armor tooltips now display the correct information.

     * Nether Vortex was causing Arcane Blast to yield a string error when